angusmillar/Deprecated-Pyro/README.md

 Both projects `Pyro.WebApi` and `Pyro.ConsoleServer`, when first run will create a database at the given ConnectionString.
 This will actually only occur when the first call is made to the FHIR API.
 So you can do a simple GET: http://yourdomain/fhir/Patient to trigger this to occur.
-Be patient as this first call will be slow as it must create all the database tables and populate the seed data before the call will return.
+Be patient as this first call will be slow as it must create all the database tables and populate the seed data before the call will return, 4 min last time I did it.
 All subsequent calls will be much faster.

 In general, you would only use `Pyro.Console` in your development environment and configure its connection strings and ServiceBaseURL to suit.
 You would then only configure the `Pyro.WebApi` connection strings and ServiceBaseURL to be for your production instance ready for deployment.